 How To Prevent Chicken Mites

-Before we delve into how to cure chickens with mites, let’s take a few moments to better understand how to prevent them (as much as humanly possible) in the first place – and make sure your coop is rid of them after an infestation has been detected.
+Before we delve into how to deal with chickens with mites, let’s take a few moments to better understand the prevention of chicken mites (as much as humanly possible) in the first place – and make sure your coop is rid of them after an infestation has been detected.

 Because free range birds have more access to dust bath opportunities mites are less likely to choose them for a host.
 Also, because free range birds are not living in confined quarters for the bulk of their lives, bird to bird transfer of mites is also decreased.

 I tell you this not because I am die-hard free ranger who is blessed with the space to do so, but because all poultry keepers need to know no matter how the chickens are housed, and there are pros and cons to all methods, EVERY flock is susceptible to some degree, of contracting mites.

 How you choose to raise your birds matters, but opting for one type of housing over another because it will keep the flock protected from mites and thinking your job is done, will ultimately leave the chickens more vulnerable to the parasites.

 Quarantine New Birds